John-Varghese-EH/Smart-Relay-Switch-using-ESP8266-01/docs/voice_assistant_integration.md

    - "Hey Google, turn on switch one"
    - "Alexa, turn off switch one"

+> [!TIP]
-**Tip:** The device status will always be in sync, whether toggled manually or via cloud/voice assistant.
+> The device status will always be in sync, whether toggled manually or via cloud/voice assistant.

 For more, see the [Arduino IoT Cloud documentation](https://docs.arduino.cc/cloud/iot-cloud/integrations/google-home/).